kuanchengLiu/KuanChengLiu/README.md

 ## Back-end Skills

 - ASP.NET core for sure.
 Although it's not my most interested skill.
-- Spring Framwork, learning hard..
+- Spring Framwork, learning hard.. ｡ﾟヽ(ﾟ´Д`)ﾉﾟ｡
 - OpenAPI Icon Build RESTful API with Swagger.
 - Transact-SQL(on Microsoft SQL Server)
 - Store procedure(Mincrosoft SQL Server Management Studio)
+- MySQL(on phpmyadmin)
 - SQLite
-- PHP but only on codeigniter framwork
+- PHP but only on codeigniter framwork.
 - IIS 7, for sure.

 ## Other Skills
-- Git Icon Git, for sure.
+- Git, for sure.
+- Apache Subversion.
 - Adobe XD Icon Adobe XD, used for design web and application views.
-- AngularJs and VueJs, life is difficult.
+- AngularJs and VueJs, life is difficult. ╮(╯_╰)╭